Route 66 Thru Arizona

 Two Guns

 About 21 miles west of Winslow is an exit named Two Guns.
 It provides access to a roadside attraction of the same name, Two Guns.
 During Route 66’s heyday, Two Guns was mainly an amusement park and zoo.
 Ruins of cages and pits, where the animals were kept, can still be seen.
 They are found on the west side of the Two Guns site.
-One building still has the words “Mountain Lions” visible its walls made of stone.
+One building still has the words “Mountain Lions” visible on its walls made of stone.

 Mountain Lions Cage at Two Guns